ULHPC/ulhpc-docs/docs/environment/modules.md

         vis:       Visualization, plotting, documentation and typesetting
 ```

-It follows that the ULHPC software modules are structured accordingly.
+It follows that the UL HPC software modules are structured accordingly.

 <!--swsets-versionning-end-->

-## Using Easybuild to Create Custom Modules
+## Using EasyBuild to Create Custom Modules

-You may want to use [Easybuild](/environment/easybuild/) to complete the existing software set with your own modules and software builds.
+You may want to use [EasyBuild](/environment/easybuild/) to complete the existing software set with your own modules and software builds.
 See [Building Custom (or missing) software](/software/build/) documentation for more details.

 ## Creating a Custom Module Environment